HenrikGr/ddd-typescript/src/core/README.md

 - a common module for generic application services,
 - a domain module for common domain classes,
-- a infra module for common ports to the application.
+- an infra module for common ports to the application.

 ## Common module